-With the closure of residential services for women and girls in the 1970s in Australia, other province ministries developed:
+With the closure of residential services for women and girls in the 1970s in Australia, other Good Shepherd services developed:

 Good Shepherd Youth & Family Service, Victoria

 Rosemount Good Shepherd Youth & Family Services, Sydney

 St Clare’s School, Perth